 Grade Level: 6th to 8th; Type: Astronomy

-The objective of this project is to observe and record changes in sunspots on an image of the sun over several days.
+The objective of this project is to observe and record changes in sunspots on an image of the sun over two weeks.

 - A piece of cardboard

 - Pen or pencil